Jaffna Temple Guide: What Are The Top Hindu Temples To Visit In Sri Lanka’s North?

 The men entering the Nallur Kandaswamy Kovil were bare-chested.
 Now, I am familiar with such customs, being from India.
 But I saw some travelers being uncomfortable around it.

-Probably, they only go bare-bodied in public when hitting the beaches.
+Probably, they only go bare-bodied in public when hitting the best beaches in Jaffna.
 So, taking their shirts off for a temple visit was weird for them.

 All the temples in Jaffna are associated with such customs, stories, history, and spiritual significance.
-Let’s talk about them in detail.
+Let’s talk about them in detail and know why you must include them in your Jaffna travel itinerary

 1. Nallur Kandaswamy Kovil (The Icon)